-What California Workers Need to Know About Age Discrimination in the Workplace
+What Workers Need to Know About the Law of Age Discrimination in California

 Most people do not think of age discrimination being an issue until they are the victims of it themselves.

 Age discrimination is a long-standing issue, one that has caused countless individuals to be wrongfully terminated, passed over for employment, and demoted for decades.

 For this reason, and as the United States’ elderly population is expected to surge in coming years, it is more important than ever to stop age discrimination in its tracks.